docksal/docksal/docs/tools/redis.md

 ## Extending the Stock Image

-Additionally another way that redis can be configured is by extending the stock image within a Dockerfile.
+Redis can also be configured by extending the stock image within a Dockerfile.
 For more information consult the [Extending stock Docksal Images](../advanced/extend-images.md)